johnpapa/vue-workshop/labs.md

 #### Step 1

-Open `labs/vuex-state/begin` in your editor.
+Open `labs/09-vuex-state/begin` in your editor.

 #### Step 2

+Run `npm install` to install the project dependencies.

+#### Step 3

 Open a terminal window in the root of the project and run `vue add vuex`.
 This adds Vuex to your dependencies and includes it in your app.
+Notice your terminal displays what files were modified by this command to ad Vuex.

-#### Step 3
+#### Step 4

 Open `package.json` and notice that a new dependency has been added for `vuex`.

-#### Step 4

-Run `npm install` to install the project dependencies.

 #### Step 5